Blog

 Who thrives working remotely and who struggles?
 What Big Five research suggests about personality, autonomy, and the traits that fit distributed work.

-16Personalities vs Big Five: the viral test that gets it half right
+16Personalities vs Big Five: the test that's half right

-16Personalities has been taken by hundreds of millions — and inherits MBTI's core flaw: types instead of spectrums.
+16Personalities has been taken 1.5 billion times, and inherits MBTI's core flaw: types instead of spectrums.
 Here is what the Big Five does instead.

 DISC vs Big Five: why four styles aren't enough

-The best free personality tests for teams in 2026 — ranked by scientific validity
+The best free personality tests for teams in 2026, ranked

 Big Five explains more variance in happiness than income.
-Extraversion drives positive affect; Neuroticism drives unhappiness — in 42,000 study participants.
+Across 42,000 participants, Extraversion drives positive affect and Neuroticism unhappiness.

-Extraversion introversion shapes energy through cortical arousal.
-Big Five neuroscience challenges popular introvert myths — here is what the evidence shows.
+Extraversion and introversion shape energy through cortical arousal.
+Here is what Big Five neuroscience says about the popular introvert myths.

-Personality in agile teams: what Big Five research says about Scrum dynamics
+Personality in agile teams: what Big Five says about Scrum

 Agile team personality: Conscientiousness predicts sprint reliability, Openness drives retrospective quality.
 Self-organisation is not personality-neutral.

 Work-life balance isn't equally hard for every personality.
-Big Five shows Conscientiousness and Neuroticism create the strongest work-life conflict patterns.
+Big Five shows Conscientiousness and Neuroticism drive the strongest conflict.

-Technical hiring creates personality-homogeneous teams that miss user needs and accumulate blind spots.
-Cognitive diversity in engineering teams solves this.
+Technical hiring builds personality-homogeneous teams that miss user needs and accumulate blind spots.
+Cognitive diversity in engineering fixes it.

 Procrastination and personality: the evidence